Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Properties of kernel scores as an uncertainty measure

-We then have that any kernel score $S_k$ with bounded kernel $k$ is robust in terms of the influence function. \end{proposition} This definition of robustness of an estimator via the influence function \citep[][Chapter 2]{hampel}, analyzes the limiting behavior if the underlying (second-order) distribution is perturbed by a single point diverging to infinity.
-If the influence function is bounded, any outlier in $Q$ can only have finite impact on the estimation of $\au(Q)$, making it robust against such outliers.
-While the influence function could in principle also be defined for arbitrary second-order distributions, it is not straightforward to define the contamination $Q_\epsilon$ and the corresponding convergence for arbitrary measures.
+Finally, we want to analyze how robust an uncertainty measure is to deviations in the second-order distribution.
+We consider robustness in terms of the influence function \citep[][Chapter 2]{hampel}, which analyzes the limiting behavior if the underlying (second-order) distribution is perturbed by a single point diverging to infinity.
+If the influence function is bounded, any outlier in $Q$ can only have a finite impact on the estimation of the uncertainty measure $M$, making it robust against such outliers.
+This is formalized in the following proposition:

-Based on the previous propositions, one can choose different instantiations of the uncertainty measures, based on different choices of the kernel function $k$.
-In particular, we propose the following choice of kernels, which might be selected based on the underlying task.
-The corresponding derivations can be found in \autoref{app:derivation_scoring_rules}.

-\emph{Squared-error:} When choosing $k(x,x') = \|x-x'\|^2$ we obtain the squared error $S_{\mathrm{SE}}$, which, in the univariate case, leads to the commonly-used variance-based measure.
-It fulfills \eqref{prop:au}, but not \eqref{prop:eu}, since the corresponding scoring rule is not strictly proper.